 It’s time to get inspired!
 While an art class can be a big investment, there are lots of ways to narrow down your search and find an amazing art class that will ignite your imagination.

-Art classes come in all shapes and sizes, and for all levels of ability.
+Many students take up tutoring to help them excel in school and art classes come in all shapes and sizes, and for all levels of ability.
 Perhaps you’re looking for a certificated class to add to your résumé?
 Or wish to improve your technical skills?
 Maybe you need a nudge to nurture your creative side, or you’re seeking a new art or craft for their wellness benefits?
 Or it could be that it’s a great excuse to gather your friends together and visit some galleries?

 Whatever is motivating you, there are some key questions to ask which will help you to find a great art class.